mit-pdos/perennial/etc/popl21-supplement/README.md

 master.
 Compiling takes about 25 CPU-minutes, or 10 minutes with a parallel build.

-You can run `make check-assumptions` to compile `src/program_proof/examples/print_assumptions.vo`, which will print `Closed under the global context` indicating that the top-level theorems for the examples are fully proven.
-Note this is extremely slow and will take a minute or two.
+At the end of the build, `src/program_proof/examples/print_assumptions.v` is compiled, which prints `Closed under the global context` a few times.
+This indicates that the top-level theorems for the examples are fully proven.

 ## Code organization